gilesbowkett/laerad/README.md

-# Laerad: Eliminate Single-Use Abstractions
+# Laerad: Eliminate Single-Use Variables

-A static analyzer that detects single-use variables and methods in Ruby code.
+A static analyzer that detects single-use variables in Ruby code.

 ## Usage

-Scan a file or directory for single-use abstractions:
+Scan a file or directory for single-use variables:

 ```bash
 bundle exec bin/laerad scan path/to/file.rb